Dobrujan Arabs: History

 The Arabs were highly valued for their skill in practicing agriculture in drought conditions.
 The territory on which they settled is crossed today by the Romanian-Bulgarian border.
 Of the five settlements, the most important was Dokuz Ağaç ("Nine trees"), today Măgura, a village in Cerchezu Commune, Constanța County, Romania.
 They were the only Arab settlements in Europe.
-The Ottoman census of 1856 reports 145 Arabs (0.9%) in Dobrogea, but their number increased significantly after this date.
+In 1850, 145 Arabs were recorded in Dobrogea (143 in Dobrich and 2 in Balchik), but their number increased significantly after this date.
 In 1861, French geographer Guillaume Lejean mentioned the fact that during his trip through the Balkan Peninsula in 1854, one of these settlements, Arap-Köy, was already abandoned, while the rest of the settlements enjoyed some prosperity.
+In 1869 the Arab population was 500 in Dobrogea and in 1871 the population of Arabs in European part of Ottoman Empire was 2000.
 In 1878, Dobrogea was divided between Romania and Bulgaria, and the new border crossed the area inhabited by Arabs.
 After this date, the Arab settlements began to decline, and part of the population emigrated to the Ottoman Empire.

 A few decades later, in 1913, the Swiss anthropologist Eugène Pittard mentions that these colonies have dissolved and manages to find only a remnant of 14 unassimilated Arabs in the area, all men.
 Following anthropological analyses, Pittard concluded that some of them had Negroid racial influences and relates this situation to the fact that the Arab population around the Red Sea often shows Negroid racial influences, as a consequence of the African slave trade practiced there in the past and their assimilation by the majority Arab population.
 Pittard concludes that it is very possible that some of the Dobrujan Arabs have ancestors originating from this area.

 In World War I, during planning of an attack on the Suez Canal, Ottoman military records noted that "there were two other volunteer groups made up of Turks, Syrian Arabs, Albanians and others from Romania".

+In autumn 1916 the Germans did take the regions Muntenia and Oltenia under control, in March 1917 they did bring 3.000 black people from North West and Central Africa as well as from India for hard work in camps located in Romania.
+There were four camps, these were in Slobozia (Ialomița), Morile Mărculești, Mănăstirea (județ Călărași) and Turnu Măgurele.

+In Dokuz Ağaç (Măgura) the community noticed that the black people, which did live in a village called Periş (between Măgura and Olteni), did leave the village after World War I.

+pre 19th century

+Also before 19th century Arabs were in Dobruja, specially from Medina and Mekka.